A homage to two of my favorite artists Adams and Asimov. Chapter One. (12/28/19)

 "It's broad daylight," he laughed off her concerns, "we'll be fine."

-Gathering the kids was more like wrangling, the youngest was just turning five next week.
+Gathering the kids was more like wrangling, the youngest was turning five next week.
 Hurriedly, they headed through the alley for the lobby entrance.
 Gigi felt Emily's nervousness, she drifted higher than normal, hovering above trying to scan the length of the ally for danger.
 Emily tried to peer into every dark nook, struggling to keep the kids in check.
 Their excitement about the show overcoming any fear they might have had, they plunged ahead unaware of anything but the fun that might lurk ahead.
 Greg kept up a steady stream of chatter, aimed at calming Emily's fear of the bogey man.
 They were roughly half-way down the ally, almost a full city block from each entrance, well out of sight of the cross streets.
-Gigi was the first to see the shadow emerge from the doorway, breaking all of her protocols she dropped directly into Emily's line of sight.
+Gigi was the first to see the shadow emerge from the doorway, breaking her protocols she dropped into Emily's line of sight.

 "Gigi, what in the world?" as she watched Gigi stream towards a dark doorway.
 Emily's scream jolted the afternoon quiet when she spotted the man stepping out of the shadows with a knife.
 Instinctively she pushed the kids behind her.

 Greg interposed himself between the mugger and his family.
 "No need to hurt anyone pal, let me get my wallet out," walking slowly closer to the knife wielding thug, "you can take anything you want."

 Emily screamed again when the knife slashed out at Greg.
 "Greg no," watching in horror as the knife lashed out, hearing the sound of rending cloth.